beforeold/CBOR/README.md

   - Dates
   - UUIDs
 - Flexible date parsing (tags `0` or `1` with support for any numeric value representation).

+> Note: This is not a valid CBOR/CDE encoder, it merely always outputs countable collections.
+CBOR/CDE should be implemented in the future as it's quite similar.

 ## Usage